elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

 ## 1.1 Unique identifiers for training materials (20 min)

-- What is a unique persistent identifier?
+### What is a unique persistent identifier (PID)?

 A persistent identifier is a type of metadata that uniquely tags a digital object.
  - leads to a landing page with the listed digital object and its metadata.
 Actual access to the digital object from this page might be restricted.

-- Why is it useful for training materials?
+### Why are PIDs useful for training materials?
 Help distinguish between :
 - different materials
 - different versions of the same material
+- different authors and contributors
+- different oraginsations

-"I attended this ELIXIR course on data management practices which was really good, you should have look at it" -- screenshot of
+"I attended this ELIXIR course on data management practices which was really good, you should have look at it"

+-- insert screenshot of a TeSS/Google search --

+### Different type of unique identifiers useful for training materials:
+- ORCIDs
+- RORs
+- DOIs

+### DOIs for Training materials
+-
 - Versioning of DOIs

-- Explore different strategies
-    -   group exercise, presenting strategies to each other

 ## 1.2 Selecting a strategy for unique identifiers (40 min)

--   DOI for presentations
+### DOIs for presentations

 !!! checklist "Case Studies of Using PIDs in Training"